selinaerhabor/ucfd-milestone-project/README.md

 *	**More Music Feature** - redirects users to Apple itunes store where they can browse more on The Kinks' music and possibly make purchases.
 When user hovers the cursor over the "More Music?" button, it changes gradually from white background with blue text to a darker grey background with light blue text and returns back to the original state when cursor is removed from button.

 ### 2.1.4 [Photos] Section:
 *	**Every Photo is a hyperlink** - All photos when clicked reveal an enlarged version of itself in a new tab so that the user can keep track of where they are on the website.
-This was done by using  `target="_blank"` inside their img tags.
+This was done by using  `target="_blank"` inside the `img` tags.
 *	**Three Columns Layout** - Photos have been organised into sections (1960s & 1970s, 1980s & 1990s, 2000-Present).
 When viewing the Photos section on desktops (i.e. devices with screen widths of 1200px or larger), the photos are arranged in three columns.
 When viewing on smaller screen sizes, the photos are arranged in one column but their sections are still separating them as user scrolls through.

 ### 2.1.5 [Events] Section: